tommy-thai/SDE-Tech-Task-xEaItQY/README.md

 As a Senior Data Engineer, your task is to design a production-grade, robust ETL pipeline to extract data from an open source API, set up the pipeline with daily loading, and perform some transformational analysis.

+> [!NOTE]
-**!!!
-NOTE: You are not required to spend more than 1.5 Hrs on this task.
+> You are not required to spend more than 1.5 Hrs on this task.
 If you get stuck, simply proceed with another part of this task and include a README in your submission what steps you would have taken to complete the task.**

 ## Getting Started
 1. Read through the whole README before starting.